kissg1988/seafile-openwrt/README.md

 Why was it created?
 -------------------

 This project was created to be able to run Seafile on OpenWRT-based devices (routers primarily).
 Some routers and other OpenWRT-compatible consumer devices are now fast enough and have enough memory to host a Seafile server.
 This makes it possible to conveniently store your personal files at a central location, just like in the cloud, but hosted in your own home.
-This makes it possible to enjoy the benefits of cloud storage while keeping (physical) control over your data and retain your privacy.
+This enables to enjoy the benefits of cloud storage while keeping (physical) control over your data and retain your privacy.
 Also, having the possibility to run Seafile on your router eliminates the need to run a server machine in your home.

 What's the status of the port?
 ------------------------------